paradedb/.github/profile/README.md

 </br>
 </br>

+---

 Hi there!
-Welcome to the ParadeDB GitHub organization.
-[ParadeDB](https://paradedb.com) is an ElasticSearch alternative built on PostgreSQL, engineered for lightning-fast full text, similarity, and hybrid search.
-We're part of the Postgres-centric data stack movement and are building the easiest real-time search & analytics solution for Postgres users worldwide.
+Welcome to ParadeDB.
+[ParadeDB](https://paradedb.com) is an Elasticsearch alternative built on Postgres.
+We're modernizing the features of Elasticsearch's product suite, starting with real-time search and analytics.
+We are part of the Postgres-centric data stack movement and are building enterprise-grade search (full-text, vector, and hybrid) and analytics (local and over data lakes) for Postgres users.

 ## 🤝 Contribute

-We're an open-source-loving community, and contributions are always welcome!
+We love open-source, and contributions are always welcome!
 Whether it's by fixing bugs, enhancing documentation, proposing new features, or spreading the word, every contribution counts.

 See [CONTRIBUTING.md](https://github.com/paradedb/paradedb/blob/dev/CONTRIBUTING.md) for guidelines.

-Look for issues labeled [good first issue](https://github.com/paradedb/paradedb/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to start your journey.
+Look for issues labelled [good first issue](https://github.com/paradedb/paradedb/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to start your journey.

 Want to get involved directly?
 Check out our [careers page](https://paradedb.notion.site/ParadeDB-Job-Board-50b45af7a2834e22958b171ffa008e00?pvs=4).
-We're looking forward to hearing from you!
+We look forward to hearing from you!

 ## 💬 Community